dmanivannancse/KotlinHandsOn/README.md

       for ex if we want to send data back to UI, we need Main Thread Context. using withcontext we can switch context.
       Syntax:  withcontext(Dispatchers.Main) {}

-coroutines - any failure in child coroutine, will cancel parent coroutine and all the other child coroutine. two ways to launch coroutines
+Coroutines - any failure in child coroutine, will cancel parent coroutine and all the other child coroutine. two ways to launch coroutines.

+supervisorScope{} - to avoid cancellation of parent and its child coroutines, we can use supervisorscope.
+                  cancellation will not escalate up to cancel parent.

+CoroutineScope:
+coroutines needs context. coroutinescope provides context to coroutine to run.
 CoroutineScope(coroutinecontext){launch/await/withcontext} - based on the context.
 GlobalScope - Runs Globally.
-Cancelled when application is destroyed.
+Cancelled when application is destroyed. viewmodlescope lifecyclescope

 CoroutineScope(GlobalScope/CoroutineScope/ViewModelScope/LifecycleScope) -> CoroutineContext(Dispatchers.Main/IO/Default) -> CoroutineBuilders(launch/await/withcontext) -> Job/Deferred

+Job:
+States: New/Active/Cancelling/Completing/Completed/Cancelled

+Return below boolean
+isActive - Active/Completing
+isCompleted - completed/cancelled
+isCancelled - cancelling/cancelled

+syntax: job().isActive()

+when the cancel is called, it will enter into cancelling state first, then move to cancelling state. join - launch{}.join() - after the completion of this coroutine only, next coroutines will be executed. cancel - come out and stop everything immediately even if its in cancelling state. cancelAndJoin - Cancel and wait for the job to enter Cancelled state.

+for async{} also we can use join to complete the job and also we can use await() to wait and get the result. launch{}.join = async{}.await()